avera1988/NMBU-Bio-326/Doc/BacterialGenomeAssemblyMiniON.md

 *Command line explained: first, we count all the lines (wc -l) of the SalmonBacteria.total.fastq file and storage into a variable ($).
 Then, we divided that variable \[echo $(wc -l < SalmonBacteria.total.fastq)\] by four, and in order to the computer be able to print the result we call the command bc (Basic calculator).*

-Acording to this results, we have a total of 24,000 reads in the file concatenated file, that is the same number of reads we got in the summary stats.
+Acording to this results, we have a total of 24,000 reads in the SalmonBacteria.total.fastq concatenated file, that is the same number of the total ammount of reads we got in the summary stats.
 This is a good quality control steep.

 ## Assembly raw-reads into a genome (genomic contigs) using CANU assembler ###